rencheckyoself/motion-planning-in-ROS/README.md

   - `global_search`: A package with various methods to perform global search on the different maps in the road map package
   - `mppi_control`: A package to perform MPPI control for waypoint following

   See the [Full API](https://rencheckyoself.github.io/motion-planning-in-ROS/) for more info.

   Future additions:
   - A local planner package to experiment with Dynamic Window Approach.

 ## How to use

+Clone the repository and then use the included .rosinstall file to also download the other required packages.

+Source then build allow of the downloaded packages, then see below how to use each package.

 ### Probabilistic Road Maps